matthewdeancooper/lightning_proto/README.md

 # lightning_prototype

-* Assumes data pipeline assumes data is organised as in the test_dataset folder.
+* Training pipeline assumes data is organised as in the test_dataset folder.
+The DataModule handles paths, which are read to arrays per batch for training.
   `test_dataset/<patient>/img/<index>.npy` matches with `test_dataset/<patient>/mask/<index>.npy`
+* Inference pipeline assumes data is a directory path to a DICOM imaging series.

 ## Setup